What to do with sensitive skin?

 What Is Sensitive Skin?

-How to Know If You Have Sensitive Skin
+How to Know If You Have Sensitised Skin

 • Redness that comes and goes, especially on the cheeks or nose.